 J. Parental Leave

-Parental leave means any combination of paid and unpaid leave granted to a parent to nurture a newly born or adopted child.
+The Parental Leave Program allows eligible employees to take advantage of a total of 12 weeks (6 weeks paid and 6 weeks unpaid) of parental leave to nurture a newly born or adopted child (single or multiple children).
 A faculty member is entitled to parental leave if the following general conditions are met:

 The person seeking leave must give reasonable and adequate notice to the chair or director of his/her/their department.
-Wherever possible, notice that such leave is anticipated, with the approximate datesshould be given to the chair/director no less than three months prior to the expected starting date.
+Wherever possible, notice that such leave is anticipated, with the approximate dates, and should be given to the chair/director no less than three months prior to the expected starting date.